The most common cause is rupture of a bulge (aneurysm) in an artery.

 People who may have had a subarachnoid hemorrhage are hospitalized immediately.
 When possible, they are transported to a center that specializes in treating stroke.
 Bed rest with no exertion is essential.

-Anticoagulants (such as heparin and warfarin) and antiplatelet drugs (such as aspirin) are not given because they make the bleeding worse.
+Anticoagulants (such as heparin and warfarin) and antiplatelet medications (such as aspirin) are not given because they make the bleeding worse.

-Pain relievers (analgesics) such as opioids (but not aspirin or other nonsteroidal anti-inflammatory drugs, which can worsen the bleeding) are given to control the severe headaches.
+Pain relievers (analgesics) such as opioids are given as needed to control the severe headaches.
+However, aspirin and other nonsteroidal anti-inflammatory medications are not used because they can worsen the bleeding.
 Stool softeners are given to prevent straining during bowel movements.
 Such straining puts pressure on blood vessels within the skull and increases the risk that a weakened artery will rupture.

 High blood pressure Treatment High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more is treated only if it is very high.

-Occasionally, a piece of plastic tubing (shunt) may be placed in the brain to drain cerebrospinal fluid away from the brain.
-This procedure relieves pressure and prevents hydrocephalus.
+If hydrocephalus develops, a piece of plastic tubing (shunt) may be placed in the brain to drain cerebrospinal fluid away from the brain.
+This procedure treats hydrocephalus by relieving pressure.

 Procedures to treat aneurysms